-• There were procedures in place for monitoring and managing risks to patient and staff safety.
+- The premise was owned and managed by NHS property services.
+During the inspection we met with a member of their maintenance team.
+We found that all of the required maintenance and servicing checks had been carried out and were up to date.
+They also had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - There were procedures in place for monitoring and managing risks to patient and staff safety.
 There was a health and safety policy available which identified local health and safety representatives.
 The practice had up to date fire risk assessments and regular fire drills carried out during the past year.
 All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
-The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).

-• Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place for all the different staffing groups to ensure enough staff were on duty.
 Staff told us that they supported each other during sickness and holidays and there was a policy in place to ensure this.